ItsAsbreuk/itsa-gallery/src/gallery-itsaviewmodelpanel/README.md

  * save    --> fires 'model:saveclick'    --> look at e.promise to handle the resolve-method
  * submit  --> fires 'model:submitclick'  --> look at e.promise to handle the resolve-method

+<b>Caution:</b>If you use the 'add'-button, then -in order to work properly- you need to take care of (see examples):
+* declaring the attribute 'newModelClass' (extention of Y.Model)
+* define a sync-layer at the class-level of 'newModelClass'
+<i>Do not create a synclayer at instance-level, because any new created Model will loose the synclayer.</i>

 All other functionality is inherited from [Y.ITSAViewModel](../gallery-itsaviewmodel).

 ItsaViewModelPanel is extremely useful in conjunction with [Y.ITSAEditModel](../gallery-itsaeditmodel).